CPP Ultimate Guide – Eligibility, Payment Dates, Withdrawals & More

 What Is CPP

-These investment professionals can select from a wider range of investments than the average Canadian, and they can spread their collective risk out over many decades.
-Over the last ten years the CPP Investment Fund has achieved an annualized return of 10.8%.
+These investment professionals can select from a wider range of assets than the average Canadian (such as big infrastructure projects like airports), and they can spread their collective risk out over many decades.

-Unlike Old Age Security (read our full OAS guide), each Canadian’s CPP payout will be very unique and will chiefly depend upon how much they contributed to the plan.
-This is your money coming back to you (after investment gains) and it never enters the general government spending pool.
+This is your money coming back to you (after investment gains), and it never enters the general government spending pool.
 CPP is not a tax like the GST or income tax!

 How to Estimate My CPP Withdrawals at Age 65